vivaria/edisonrul.ing/docs/source/cards/g/gladiators-return.md

 ### Card Rulings

-●If 1 or more of the “Gladiator Beast” monsters selected by “Gladiator’s Return” are removed from the GY before “Gladiator’s Return” is resolved, the effect of “Gladiator’s Return” disappears.
+*   If 1 or more of the “Gladiator Beast” monsters selected by “Gladiator’s Return” are removed from the GY before “Gladiator’s Return” is resolved, the effect of “Gladiator’s Return” disappears.